KDI-2023/docs/usecase/README.md

 The words are not clear.

-We give users relevant tags based on keywords.
+We give users relevant tags based on words.

 The `search` api in [Flask-UI](https://github.com/KDI-2023/flask-ui) is an implementation of this feature.